Thefrank/dotnet-freebsd-crossbuild/README.md

 Built outside of repo but published here: v9.0.100-preview.3.24204.13

 Scripts might require some tweaks.
+As an example some dotNET6 backports are officially backported.

 If you want a more comprehensive, repo-by-repo script setup:
 @sec also has a (better) native crossgen build that can be found here: https://github.com/sec/dotnet-core-freebsd-source-build